-Use of Content from Tome of Horrors Series: This product contains or references content from the Tome of Horrors Revised, Tome of Horrors II and Tome of Horrors III by Necromancer Games, Inc. Such content is used by permission.
-Further, some content reprinted here from the original Tome of Horrors and/or Tome of Horrors Revised, contains content owned by Wizards of the Coast and is used under the Open Game Licenset.
+Use of Content from Tome of Horrors Complete: This product contains or references content from the Tome of Horrors Complete and/or other monster Tomes by Frog God Games.
+Such content is used by permission and an abbreviated Section 15 entry has been approved.
+Citation to monsters from the Tome of Horrors Complete or other monster Tomes must be done by citation to that original work.